tdkhan/algo-expert/README.md

 # AlgoExpert (Ace the Coding Interview)
 This repository contains my solutions to the coding problems on [AlgoExpert](https://www.algoexpert.io).

 The solutions are coded in C++ and compiled using the g++ compiler in Ubuntu.
 Each file has a problem description inserted as a comment.
-Each file also contains a sample test case, to test the code run the following commands in the terminal form the correct working directory
+Each file also contains a sample test case, to test the code run the following commands in the terminal from the correct working directory
 ```
 g++ -o output <filename.cpp>
 ./output